-237,745 shares of the Company's Series B Preferred Stock were issued in the December 2020 Securities Purchase Agreement.
+237,745 shares of the Company's Series B Preferred Stock were issued in a December 2020 Securities Purchase Agreement.
 Each share of Series B Preferred Stock shall initially be convertible into five shares of Common Stock (the "Conversion Shares"), subject to adjustment in accordance with the Certificate of Designation.

 Holders of Series B Preferred Stock are entitled to receive dividends on shares of Series B Preferred Stock equal, on an as-if-converted-to-Common-Stock basis, and in the same form as dividends actually paid on shares of the Common Stock.
 Except as otherwise required by law, the Series B Preferred Stock does not have voting rights.
-However, as long as any shares of Series B Preferred Stock are outstanding, the Company will not, without the affirmative vote of the holders of a majority of the then outstanding shares of the Series B Preferred Stock, (a) alter or change adversely the powers, preferences or rights given to the Series B Preferred Stock, (b) alter or amend the Certificate of Designation, (c) amend its certificate of incorporation or other charter documents in any manner that adversely affects any rights of the holders of Series B Preferred Stock, (d) increase the number of authorized shares of Series B Preferred Stock does not have a preference upon any liquidation, dissolution or winding-up of the foregoing.
-The Series B Preferred Stock does not have a preference stock through a conversion into shares of Common Stock if and solely to the extent that such conversion would not result in the Purchaser beneficially owning in excess of 9.99% of then-outstanding Common Stock or aggregate voting power of the Company (such limitation, the "Ownership Limitation") and any portion in excess of such limitation will remain outstanding as Series B Preferred Stock.
+However, as long as any shares of Series B Preferred Stock are outstanding, the Company will not, without the affirmative vote of the holders of a majority of the then outstanding shares of the Series B Preferred Stock, (a) alter or change adversely the powers, preferences or rights given to the Series B Preferred Stock, (b) alter or amend the Certificate of Designation, (c) amend its certificate of incorporation or other charter documents in any manner that adversely affects any rights of the holders of Series B Preferred Stock, (d) increase the number of authorized shares of Series B Preferred Stock, (e) pay certain dividends or (f) enter into any agreement with respect to any of the foregoing.
+The Series B Preferred Stock does not have a preference upon any liquidation, dissolution or winding-up of the Company.
+The Purchaser may convert shares of Series B Preferred Stock through a conversion into shares of Common Stock if and solely to the extent that such conversion would not result in the Purchaser beneficially owning in excess of 9.99% of then-outstanding Common Stock or aggregate voting power of the Company (such limitation, the "Ownership Limitation") and any portion in excess of such limitation will remain outstanding as Series B Preferred Stock.